jlperona/gpa-converter/README.md

     * The most common grading scale in India, the 100 point scale.
 * `India 10`
     * The UGC 10 point scale used in India.
 Currently supports number grades only.
+* `Switzerland 6`
+    * The most common grading scale in Switzerland, the 6 point scale.
 * `United States`
     * United States letter grades.
+Also can convert the 4.3 grade scale commonly used in Taiwan and China.

 The appropriate string above goes in the *Grade Scale Type* column for each student.